Placed on probation due to struggles last semester? You CAN recover.

-- Meet with your assigned student success advisor by Tuesday, February 11th to create and sign an action plan to achieve academic success during the upcoming term(s), which may include regular meeting times with your advisor for the remainder of the term
+- Meet with your assigned student success advisor to create and sign an action plan to achieve academic success during the upcoming term(s), which may include regular meeting times with your advisor for the remainder of the term

 - Attend four or more sessions from the Wednesday Workshop Series to increase your awareness of resources and build the skills and confidence that you will need to reach the goals outlined on your action plan

 - Complete a final meeting with your student success advisor prior to the final exam period to review your strategy for meeting any remaining requirements in your courses